|

 Aims and Objectives of Native People of Thunder Bay Development Corp.

-- To promote the economic and social welfare of persons of Native/Aboriginal descent;
+• To promote the economic and social welfare of persons of Indigenous Ancestry;

 Urban Native Housing Program